• De quoi le crumble est-il composé ?

 Despite the name, fat-free half-and-half still contains fat: about 1.4 grams of fat per 100 grams (3.4 ounces).
 This is made from skimmed milk, thickened with various additives, such as corn syrup.

-The result is a high carbohydrate product containing more sodium than any other milk or half-and-half product.
+The result is a high carbohydrate product containing more sodium than any other regular milk or half-and-half product.
 (See this comparison table.)

-Low Fat Half-and-Half is made from milk and cream like most other products.
+Low-fat Half-and-Half is made from milk and cream like most other products.
 It contains about a half to a third of the fat content compared to standard half-and-half products.

-In contrast, it will vary depending on the nuts used when made from canned coconut cream and vegetable milk.
-If you hope that it contains less fat, you’ll be disappointed to know that its content is around 85%.
+In contrast, it will vary depending on the nuts used when made from canned coconut cream and plant-based milk.
+If you hope that it contains less fat, you'll be disappointed to know that its content is around 85%.

 Nevertheless, the fats will be whole, healthy, and devoid of questionable additives.